aneeshsvn/DeepLearning_and_ComputerVision/README.md

 # DeepLearning_and_ComputerVision

-This directory contains my projects on Deep Learning and Computer Vision
+This directory contains my projects on Deep Learning and Computer Vision.